|AT A GLANCE||PRICING||HEADLINE|

 Number of Contributors

-Now, we know this is a “best under 500” list, but we snuck in a couple options that are just a bit over budget.
-With discounts, they’re right in the 500ish range, and we really do think they’re worth your consideration, so we included them anyway.
+Now, we know this is a “best under 500” list, but we did sneak in a one option that is just above this price threshold.
+Technically, it should be considered “best under 600” but with discounts, it lands closer to 500 and we really do think it’s worth your consideration, so we included it anyway.

-But don’t worry—we also have three beds on this list that are priced well under that $500 mark.
-These truly budget beds are Amazon purchases, so keep in mind that when you buy from Amazon as opposed to buying directly from a mattress company, the policies won’t always adhere to online mattress industry standards.
-Just make sure to check the product page for details and terms regarding shipping, returns, trials, and warranties.
+But don’t worry—we also have four other beds on this list that are priced well under that $500 mark.
+Some of these beds are sold exclusively on Amazon, which is fine but keep in mind that when you buy from Amazon as opposed to buying directly from the brand’s website, the policies won’t always adhere to online mattress industry standards.
+Just make sure to check the product page for details and terms regarding shipping, returns, trial periods, and warranties.

-The Brooklyn Bowery is one of the options that pushes the budget a bit, but it’s just over $500 with discounts and it’s a great mattress for the price you’re paying.
-Check the discount on the right to see what the company is currently offering.
+The Brooklyn Bowery pushes the budget a bit (it’s just over $500 with discounts) but it’s a great mattress for the price you pay.
+Make sure to check the discount box on the right to see what the company is currently offering.

-The Bowery has a soft neutral-foam feel, is about a medium on our firmness scale, and will work for all sleeper types, though we’d say it’s slightly preferable for side sleepers.
-It isn’t a very thick mattress and it doesn’t have coils, so we don’t suggest it for heavier folks.
+The Bowery has a soft neutral-foam feel and will work for all sleeper types, though we’d say it’s slightly preferable for side sleepers.
+It isn’t a very thick mattress and it doesn’t have coils, so we don’t suggest it for heavier folks but it’s still quite comfortable nevertheless.

-Ultimately, the Bowery is a good, comfortable mattress, especially considering the price point.
+Ultimately, the Bowery is a solid mattress, especially considering its price point.
 We think of the Bowery as a more affordable, slightly softer Casper mattress.
 It’s from a well known brand (Brooklyn Bedding) and it truly is a very nice bed for just over $500 (queen size).

-This Lucid mattress is 10” of memory foam, poly foam, and pocketed coils, and it’s priced well under $500.
-You can get this bed on Amazon for around $320-$250 (queen size), though prices do fluctuate.
+Like the Allswell Hybrid, the Lucid Hybrid mattress combines memory foam, poly foam, and pocketed coils, and it’s priced well under $500.
+You can typically find this bed on Amazon for around $320-$250 (queen size), though prices do fluctuate.

 Overall, we think the Lucid 10” memory foam hybrid is a good buy for the price and we think it will be fairly durable because of the coils.